markus7017/myfiles/shelly/doc/AdvancedUsers.md

 ## Firmware Upgrade

 The Shelly App usually displays the installed firmware and also provide the function to upgrade the device with new firmware.
-However, if this doesn't work (sometimes there are issues) you you use the [Shelly Firmware Archi Link Generator](http://archive.shelly-faq.de), which provides download links to current, but also archived firmware files for all devices.
+However, if this doesn't work (sometimes there are issues) you could use the [Shelly Firmware Archi Link Generator](http://archive.shelly-faq.de), which provides download links to current, but also archived firmware files for all devices.

 |Version|Notes                                                                                             |
 |-------|--------------------------------------------------------------------------------------------------|